-New students are required to participate in KCC Kickoff before the fall semester begins.
-Various sessions will seek to acquaint the student with aspects of college life, as well as with the philosophy, policies, and procedures of KCC.
+All students are required to participate in KCC Kickoff before the fall semester begins.
+Various sessions will seek to acquaint the student with aspects of college life and the philosophy, policies, and procedures of KCC.
 New students who have not yet taken placement tests should take them on this day.
 KCC Kickoff ends with a get-acquainted evening meal and activities.